NASA-AMMOS/3DTilesRendererJS/src/three/plugins/README.md

+# 3d-tiles-renderer/plugins

-Documentation for plugins and extensions provided by the `3d-tiles-renderer/plugins` export.
+Plugins and extensions for the 3D Tiles renderer.

 See the [API reference](./API.md) for full class and method documentation.

+# Use

-# GLTF Plugins
+## GLTF Plugins

 Set of three.js GLTFLoader plugins to be registered via `GLTFLoader.register`.
 To use with the TilesRenderer: